AlbertoRota/TW1-AutoCombat/README.md

 While `main_screenshot.py` is running, every time you press the <kbd>⇥</kbd> key, a new screenshot will be saved to the folder `main/resources/calibration`.

-You will need screenshots of the following situations:
+You will need screenshots of the following situations (4 to 6 for each situation):

 * Start attack with the steel sword
     * See examples in `main/resources/calibration/startCombat`